Redracer93/Decentralized-Lightning-Service-Provider_DLSP/README.md

          System from here: https://github.com/PlennyPL2/Lightning_Oracle/releases
       2. Unzip the source file.
       3. Configure the .env file with your required parameters.
+      4. Upload your ssl certificates into server/certificates location
+      5. Run "npm install"
-      4. Execute the Lightning Oracle binary.
+      6. Execute the Lightning Oracle binary.

 ### ETH_Wallet Setting
 The ETH_Wallet that is used from the DLSP should NOT be used for any other transactions (e.g on DEXes or other Dapps) to avoid nonce errors.